loarabia/Clang-tutorial/README.markdown

 The tutorials prefixed with CI are the same as the original tutorials but use the CompilerInstance object and its helper methods to perform the same tasks as the original tutorials.
 For the most part, this makes the code much more compact.

+# Tooling tutorials #
+These tutorials (and the clang tooling infrastrucutre) depend on having a file called `compile_commands.json` which defines the commands used to compile the input file.
+You will need to modify this file's `directory` field to point to the absolute path of the Clang-tutorial on your storage.

 # Windows Build #
 Note on the Windows build: Currently the paths are hardcoded.
 Please see the SharedBuild.targets file